hyperledger/indy-hipe/text/credential-exchange-message-family/README.md

 ## Threading

 All of the messages require threading to be connected into a chain of messages.
 Using it we can mark what message we are responding to.
-This is a short set of rules that must be followed to use threading correctly:
-* If you send a message in response to a non-threaded message, you must add a decorator `~thread` with a field `thid` with value of `@id` field of that message.
+If you send a Credential Offer / Presentation Request, it is a start of a thread.
-* If you send a message in response to an already threaded message, you must add a decorator `~thread` with `pthid` field with value of original `thid` and `thid` with n `@id` of message you respond to.
+If you send some other message in this process, it should have a thread decorator with `thid` field having the value of `@id` of Credential Offer / Presentation request.

 More details about threading you can find in the [threading and message id HIPE](https://github.com/hyperledger/indy-hipe/blob/master/text/0027-message-id-and-threading/README.md)